Utah Saints (album)

-Utah Saints is the self-titled debut album by British electronic band Utah Saints.
-It was released in the United States in 1992 on London Records, and in 1993 the album was released in the United Kingdom on FFRR, featuring a different track listing, cover, and two additional songs.
+Utah Saints is the debut album by British electronic band Utah Saints.
+It was released in the United States on 8 December 1992 on London Records, and on 24 May 1993 in the United Kingdom on FFRR, featuring a different track listing, cover, and two additional songs.
 The album reached number 10 on the UK Albums Chart; singles released from this album include "Something Good", "I Want You", and "What Can You Do for Me".